lwwhb/URP3DSampleScenes/README.md

 **Oasis:** The wind is currently turned off in the Oasis.
 It will be re-added in the upcoming months.

 **Misc:** Changing the resolution at runtime (such as scaling the game view) will cause the screen textures to have incorrect resolution.
-This might break the teleportatoin effect.
+This might break the teleportation effect.

 # How to give feedback?